Robert van der Horst: International career

 He made his debut for the Dutch national team during the 2004 Champions Trophy in Lahore.
 He was named the 2005 Young Player of the Year and the 2015 Player of the Year by the International Hockey Federation, which also placed him on the 2007 All-Star team.
 He was selected as player of the tournament at the 2007 EuroHockey Nations Championship.
 During his long international career, he played in three Summer Olympics, three World Cups and six EuroHockey Championships.
 In 2016, the head coach of the national team announced he would no longer be called up, so the 2016 Summer Olympics was his last tournament with the national team.

 Coaching career

 After van der Horst announced his retirement as a player it was announced that he would become the new head coach of his former club's first men's team Oranje-Rood.
 After three years as the head coach, he took a step back and switched roles with the assistant coach.
+After six years he stepped down as assistant coach at Oranje-Rood.
+He joined the England men's national team as an assistant coach, with the first tournament being the 2025 Men's EuroHockey Championship.